 Decrease steps in your customer onboarding process.
 Remove friction and make it simple.
 Make it easy for your customers to reach human support from your cart and offer related f.a.q right on the page below.

 Because, why not?

 As a customer-centric company, WPManageNinja always listens to our customers.
 Before launching our public version, we started a Facebook community for our beta testers.
 We invited some of our existing customers to test the product.

-They provided us feedback, and we listened to their suggestions.
+They provided us with feedback, and we listened to their suggestions.
 We built features customers wanted.
 We built features that competitors lacked.
 We listened to the beta testers community and built a market-ready product.

 And when we launched our WordPress helpdesk plugin last November 2021, it was an instant hit.
 The limited lifetime deal was on fire!
-We provided great value, and customers rewarded us with their overwhelmed support.
+We provided great value, and customers rewarded us with their overwhelming support.